ibm-cloud-docs/loadbalancer-service/faqs.md

 {: faq}
 {: support}

-While trying to create a new load balancer service, you may define up to two virtual ports.
+While trying to create a new load balancer service, you can define up to two virtual ports.
 You can define additional virtual ports after the service is created.
 The maximum number of virtual ports allowed is 10.

 ## What's the maximum number of compute instances I can associate with my load balancer?
 {: faq}